 8.2 We shall be entitled to assume that all information provided by you about your personal and financial circumstances remains true and accurate and complete in all material respects until you notify us otherwise.
 We will not be obliged to make any further enquiries about you before providing any Payment Service and our reliance on such information shall not affect any other right we may have against you under these Terms or otherwise at law in relation to a Payment Service.

-8.3 Save as provided in the PSR, we shall not be liable to you for any delay, failure or error in crediting the Purchase Currency to your Account or in transmitting funds to any bank account in accordance with your instructions pursuant, where such delay, failure or error is caused by: (a) failure or error of any machine, data processing system or transmission link (whether or not under our control); or (b) any period of essential maintenance, critical change, repairs, alteration to or failure of computer systems (whether or not under our control) or (c) the acts or omissions of any third party
+8.3 Save as provided in the PSR 2017, we shall not be liable to you for any delay, failure, Unauthorised Payment or error in crediting the Purchase Currency to your Account or in transmitting funds to any bank account in accordance with your instructions pursuant, where such delay, failure, Unauthorised Payment or error is caused by:

-8.4 Where the error, failure or delay in sending any Purchase Currency to your Account pursuant to a Transaction is caused by our breach of contract or negligence, we will be responsible for any direct losses that arise as a result.
-This may (but will not necessarily) include bank charges, loss of interest or a fall in the value of the Sell Currency against the Purchase Currency between the business day following Settlement Date and the date of actual payment.
+8.4 Where the error, Unauthorised Payment failure or delay in sending any Purchase Currency to your Account pursuant to a Transaction is caused by our breach of contract, negligence, or failure to obtain consent we will be responsible for any direct losses that arise as a result.
+This may (but will not necessarily) include a refund of the amount of Unauthorised Payment, repayment of bank charges, loss of interest or a fall in the value of the Sell Currency against the Purchase Currency between the business day following Settlement Date and the date of actual payment.
 However we will have no liability for, nor be required to compensate you against, any loss of profit or other consequential or indirect, special or economic loss or a loss of bargain howsoever arising including because you have been unable to enter into or to perform a contract with a third party, even if such losses were known to us or were reasonably foreseeable by us.

 8.6 We shall have the right to deduct from any amount to be paid into your Account, from your Account itself or from any Deposit, such sums as we may be required to deduct by law together with any other sums that you may owe to us in connection with any Payment Service or otherwise.